 - Do not drive distracted.

 What should you do if you are stranded in whiteout snow conditions?

-Please remember the following safety tips you if you find yourself stuck or stranded in whiteout snow conditions:
+Please remember the following safety tips you if you find yourself stuck driving in or stranded in whiteout snow conditions:

 - Stay with your vehicle until help arrives.